Bachir-Seghir/Jobify-client/README.md

 ### `npm install`

+## Configure Environment Variables

+open .env file and put your own variables

 In the project directory, start the server :

-### Configure Environment Variables

-open .env file and put your own variables

 ### `npm start`